-Support for the activities of the Outside Directors is provided by the Corporate Planning Department, and support for the Outside Audit & Supervisory Board Members is supplied by the Internal Audit Department.
-The agenda for the Board of Directors' Meetings is explained to the Outside Directors and Outside Audit & Supervisory Board Members in advance of the meetings by the Corporate Planning Department, which acts as the secretariat for the Board of Directors.
-In addition, information, such as important risk information, is reported on an ongoing basis to all Directors and Audit & Supervisory Board Members, internal and external.
+Outside Directors are supported by the General Planning Department, and Outside Audit & Supervisory Board Members are supported by the Office of Audit & Supervisory Board Members.

+Regarding proposals to be submitted to the Board of Directors, the General Planning Department, which is the secretariat of the Board of Directors, is staffed by Outside Directors and Outside Audit & Supervisory Board Members to provide advance explanations and provide necessary information.

+In addition, important risk information, etc. is reported to all Directors and Audit & Supervisory Board Members regardless of whether they are internal or external.